OzCog/opencog-to-minecraft/README.md

 A python API to connect with Minecraft server.
 Install by running `sudo python setup.py install` instead of `python3 setup.py install `

 ## Steps to start the bot

 1. add the following to PYTHONPATH:
    `/usr/local/share/opencog/python`
    `/your_opencog/build/opencog/cython/`
    `/your_opencog-to-minecraft/`

+   > If you prefer Pycharm to do Python development, follow the instructions in _**PYCHARM.md**_.
+   > Return back and continue from the next step.

 2. setup the ROS environment:
    ```